You can do it! It isn't hard, and it doesn't cost anything. Windows, Linux, or Mac. (I've tested on Windows 10)

 (You may need to use "View/Toolbar" in the main menu to make that toolbar appear on your screen.)

-You can download a PDF with which users can interact.
+You can download a .zip of a PDF with which users can interact.
 Use the link.
 Play with that to see an interactive (i.e. editable) PDF in action.

 Remember- you have noting to buy.
-You can also download the .odt document used to create the PDF.
+You can also download a zip of the .odt document used to create the PDF.

 You haven't installed LibreOffice yet?
 (Don't worry... the link doesn't start the install process.)
 Humm.
 That IS a bit of a pain for you... but not a big pain.
 And there are so many benefits for you, if you do install it!
 It isn't just for doing interactive PDFs!